dudung/soal/_posts/fi3201/2021-01-29-root-bisection.md

 2. Modify the flowchart in Fig. <a href="#fig:rb-bisection-method-flow-chart">1</a> so that number of elements is the same as in Alg. <a href="#alg:rs-bisection-method-algorithm">1</a>.
 Is it simpler or more comples compared the given flowchart?
 Explain in brief.
 3. Not as shown in Fig. <a href="#fig:rb-bisection-method-flow-chart">1</a> or Alg. <a href="#alg:rs-bisection-method-algorithm">1</a> the implementation in the given Octave program there is `maxstep` variable.
 Explain what the use of this variable.
 And why we require it?
 4. Compare the obtained $x_{\rm root}$ using different codes, e.q. `root-bisection.py`, `root-bisection.js`, `root-bisection.m`, `root-bisection.cpp` and discuss about them.
+5. Can you design some lines of code that can save the prediction of $x$ as in historical order and in the order after swap process?
+Explain that in brief.

 ## references